SCH-IITK/Computational-Physics-2022/Week1/README.md

 ## Matplotlib

 ## Assignment
-A few questions have been given at the end of 'numpy.ipynb' and 'matplotlib.ipynb'.
+A few questions have been given at the end of `numpy.ipynb` and `matplotlib.ipynb`.
 You need to submit those questions as part of assignment.
 More details about it would be given later